cert-lv/graphoscope/README.md

 - [ ] Data sources access based on user groups permissions
 - [ ] Implement other SQL features, like `NOT BETWEEN`
 - [ ] Filters `Edit` button doesn't work if data source is not available any more
+- [ ] API can return an image instead of JSON
 - [ ] Data source plugins:
   - [ ] RTIR
   - [ ] MS SQL